rocky-linux/documentation/docs/books/lxd_server/05-lxd_images.md

 ## List available images

-You are probably can not wait to get started with a container.
-There are a many container operating system possibilities.
+You probably can not wait to get started with a container.
+There are many container operating system possibilities.
 To get a feel for how many possibilities, enter this command:

 ```
 lxc image list images: | more